Stamp 1G Ireland

 The Stamp 1G Visa (also knows as the Stay-back Visa) is designed for international graduates who wish to start their career in Ireland.
 In order for a Stamp 1G to be issued, it must be proven that the graduate student is actively looking for employment.

-Who is Eligible For the Stamp 1G Visa in Ireland?
+Who is Eligible for the Stamp 1G Visa in Ireland?

 Foreign nationals in Ireland who possess a level 8/9 award from a recognised Irish awarding body are eligible for the Stamp 1G Visa for six months after obtaining their degree.
 These students must be current holders of the Stamp 2 Visa Ireland.